p3dro1oo/NFT-preview-card-component/README.md

 # Frontend Mentor - NFT preview card component
+You can see the result in the following link: https://nft-preview-card-component-sepia-sigma.vercel.app
 ![Design preview for the NFT preview card component coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋